NoahHodgson/project-melia/docs/Characters-to-Know/Eskil.md

-God who helped the Eskillians form their empire.
+God who helped the [[Melia-Mar-Biographics#Eskillia|Eskillians]] form their empire.
 When he felt like they had become ungrateful he put a great curse on them.